-There is a strong correlation between endemic and rare species.
+One of the many reasons the Wet Tropics is a World Heritage area is because it has many plants and animals living in it that occur nowhere else on earth.
 Many endemic plants and animals are also rare, being found only in limited areas of the Wet Tropics.
-They may be restricted to certain habitats - cool, misty mountaintops, for instance - or restricted to a limited geographic area like the Kuranda tree frog (Litoria myola).
-Some endemic species may be relatively common within their range.
+They may be restricted to certain habitats - cool, misty mountaintops, for instance like the Thornton Peak skink - or restricted to a limited geographic area like the Kuranda tree frog (Litoria myola).
+Some endemic species may be relatively common within their range like the musky rat kangaroo.

 Many of the rare Wet Tropics plants and animals are also endemic to the bioregion - found nowhere outside the Wet Tropics.